top of page

 The latest was to explore the potential for an innovative idea that some High Street Experts had to map out how to grow their business.

-They wanted to learn how their expertise in revitalising street markets could be delivered on a wider scale through digital tools.
+They wanted to learn how their expertise in revitalising street markets could be scaled up through digital tools.

-As such, the team at Nightingale did some research, and then we did a concept design off the back of it.
+As such, the team at Nightingale did some research, and we then developed a concept design on the back of it.

 PSPA logo